wenqianchua/MDEF/docs/term03/00-designstudio.md

 *Task: Update your bio section in your website with an adaptation of your alternative present and your roles in it.
 Continue developing your interventions.*

+My Alternative Present:

+Wen started to find opportunities by looking around what is available to her.
+Instead of focusing on things that she cannot change, she starts to actively engage and look for signals around her cohort.
+Even though she failed a few times during interviews to get a UX design intern position, she is still able to use it as a practice ground so that she is able to be more confident in future opportunities.

+Roles: